NCAR/CAM-chem/docs/README.md

 .. author: rrb
 -->

-Python resources for atmospheric chemistry.
 Find examples of code to process model output and compare with measurements.

 [map plotting](map_plotting.md)